takenet/cra-template-blip-plugin/README.md

 This project aims to give the initial skill needed to develop and build your own plugins.

+## Other templates

+We have other templates available that you may want to to check:

+- [cra-template-blip-plugin-context][plugin-context-api]

 ## File Structure

 Assuming your folder is called `blip-plugin-project`.